 Las Vegas, NV 89119-4485

-While we do not recommend communicating by phone, if you need to call LVNV Funding, the phone number listed with the Better Business Bureau is (702) 692-4012.
+While we do not recommend communicating by phone, if you need to call them, the phone number listed with the Better Business Bureau is (702) 692-4012.

 Please keep in mind that agreements reached over the telephone are not binding unless you follow up with a signed agreement in writing.
 Therefore, don’t make any payments or move forward on any arrangements until you have written proof from LVNV that covers the terms of any agreement you’ve reached.

-If you are requesting that LVNV no longer contacts you by phone, make sure you mail the request with tracking so that you can confirm it was delivered.
+If you are requesting that they no longer contact you by phone, make sure you mail the request with tracking so that you can confirm it was delivered.
 You should also avoid signing any letters that you send – instead, type your name on all correspondence.

 How do I remove LVNV Funding collection accounts from my credit report?

-That being said, most third-party debt collection agencies like LVNV funding pin their hopes on targeting the uneducated consumer.
+That being said, most third-party debt collection agencies pin their hopes on targeting the uneducated consumer.
 If you don’t know your rights, you can easily find yourself with several collection accounts and potentially even a default judgment against you.